Michael A. Bossman

-Michael Agyakwa Bossman is a Ghanaian clergyman and the current Administrative Bishop of the Methodist Church Ghana, in effect the chief administrator or the secretary-general of the national church organisation.
+Michael Agyakwa Bossman is a Ghanaian clergyman who served as the Administrative Bishop of the Methodist Church Ghana from 2018 to 2024, in effect the chief administrator or the secretary-general of the national church organisation.

 Early life and education

 Michael Agyakwa Bossman, a native of Larteh Akuapem, is the son of the Rev. Matthew Agyakwa Bossman and Matilda Oye Bossman.

 Bossman was a pupil at the Radiant Way Preparatory School in Accra and Chapel Hill Preparatory in Takoradi.
 After graduating from the Aburi Presbyterian Middle Boys' Boarding School, Amanfo, he enrolled at the Mfantsipim School where he obtained his G. C. E. 'O Level' in 1978 and 'A' Level in 1980.
 After his secondary education, Bossman was employed as a technical officer at the University of Ghana Agricultural Research Station, Okumanin, Kade after his protégé, Joseph Atto Brown, a Methodist minister was transferred from Okuapeman Secondary School to Kade.

 Between 1985 and 1988, he studied at the Trinity Theological Seminary, Legon, upon the recommendation of a Methodist minister, J. M. Donkor.
 In 1988, he was a commissioned as a probationer and ordained in 1990 at the Wesley Cathedral, Koforidua by Kwesi Dickson who served as the President of Methodist Church Ghana from 1990 to 1997.
 In 1989, he earned a bachelor's degree in the study of religions and psychology from the University of Ghana, Legon and in 1993, he received an MPhil in New Testament Studies from the same institution.